GewelsJI/VPS/README.md

 # 9. Acknowledgements

-Our dataset is built upon SUN (Showa University and Nagoya University) Colonoscopy Video Database, thanks very much for their wonderful work!
+- Our dataset is built upon SUN (Showa University and Nagoya University) Colonoscopy Video Database, thanks very much for their wonderful work!
+- This codebase is based on our conference version [PNSNet](https://github.com/GewelsJI/PNS-Net), which is accepted by MICCAI-2021 conference.